laidlaw42/ForwardModelling/README.md

 # Forward Modelling
-Scripts for Course on Forward modelling
+Scripts for Lab on Forward modelling in GEOS3330

 ## Analytical 1D solution
 Cooling of a dyke using the analytical solution